The Approximate Degree of Bipartite Perfect Matching: Introduction

+Most known techniques for bounding approximate degree are applicable only to functions which are either \textit{symmetric} or \textit{block-composed} (with some recent notable exceptions, e.g. \cite{bun2018polynomial, bun2019nearly}).
+The perfect matching function falls into neither category, and is thus not amenable to standard techniques.

-In this paper, we investigate the ``Boolean Dual'' function of bipartite perfect matching, which is the function defined by: $BPM^\star_n(x_{1,1}, \dots, x_{n,n}) = 1 - BPM_n(1-x_{1,1}, \dots, 1-x_{n,n})$.
-Intuitively, this function can be thought of as a representation in which the symbols $0$ and $1$ switch roles.
-Concretely, $BPM^\star_n$ returns $1$ if and only if the \textit{complement} of the input graph \textit{does not} contain a bipartite perfect matching.
-Our main result is the characterization of the unique polynomial representing $BPM^\star_n$ over the Reals.
+Our upper bound follows by investigating the ``Boolean Dual'' function of bipartite perfect matching: $\BPMnstar(x_{1,1}, \dots, x_{n,n}) = 1 - \BPMn(1-x_{1,1}, \dots, 1-x_{n,n})$.
+In this representation, we reverse the roles of the symbols $0$ and $1$.
+Concretely, for any input graph, the dual function $\BPMnstar$ outputs $1$ if and only if the \textit{complement} of the graph \textit{does not} contain a bipartite perfect matching.
+Equivalently, by Hall's Marriage Theorem, the output is $1$ if and only if the input graph \textit{contains} a biclique over $n+1$ vertices.